-For our students their online and offline lives are closely linked and here at KES we take our responsibility to educate our young people very seriously through a comprehensive PSHE programme and active student involved from our E-Safety group and Digital Leaders.
+For our students their online and offline lives are closely linked and here at KES we take our responsibility to educate our young people very seriously through a comprehensive Wellbeing programme and active student involved from our Cyber Ambassadors group and Digital Leaders.

 Please open the PDF to access the links.